ZSunTIB/5-TNET-seq/README.md

 The expected run time depends on the sequencing depth.

 The files Test_data_R1.fastq.gz and Test_data_R2.fastq.gz contain 10,000 paired-end reads extracted from the raw 5′TNET-seq data and were generated specifically for testing purposes.
 We also generated two paired-end FASTQ files containing 18 paired reads extracted from the raw sequencing data.
 Among these reads, 15 originated from the TSS at position +3053512, while the remaining 3 were derived from position −3924499 of the E. coli genome (NC_000913.2).
-The table below summarizes the reads, the number of nucleotides added, and their classification according to the situations noted by the reviewer:
+The table below summarizes the reads, the number of nucleotides added, and their classification:

 Coordinate	Nucleotides Added	Read Count	Situation +3,053,512	0	3	Regular transcription initiation